tjeerdhans/solving-permutation-puzzles/manuscript/Solving-River-Crossing-Puzzles.md

 the sheep.

 I opted for using the symbols `F`, `W`, `S` and `C` for the ferryman, wolf, sheep and cabbage respectively.
-I use `|` to designate the river and place the symbols on either side of it, to tell where the corresponding figure is.
-E.g. the string `FWSC|` denotes the all figures are on the left bank of the river.
+I use `-` to designate the river and place the symbols on either side of it, to tell where the corresponding figure is.
+E.g. the string `FWSC-` denotes the all figures are on the left bank of the river.
 This could be the starting position.
-The end position would be described by `|FWSC`.
+The end position would be described by `-FWSC`.

 **Excercise** How many different states does the wolf, sheep and cabbage puzzle has?